phenogit/phenogit.github.io/kit-korner-notes.markdown

                             6C: Signoff
                         4N: Signoff
                         5C: Signoff
-        2N: 1) vs 101-2, an invitational hand in some suit
+        2N: 1) vs 101-2, an invitational hand in unspecified minor
             2) vs 14-16, transfer to clubs, which must be accepted
                 3C: Forced
                     Below 4C: Some shortness